AmaniDababneh/AmaniDababneh/README.md

 - **Supply Chain Inventory Tracker**
   Developed an Excel and Power BI dashboard to monitor inventory and supplier delays across warehouses.
 Used pivot tables and slicers for dynamic analysis.
 Identified top delay contributors and low-stock areas.

+- **Retail Profitability Dashboard**
+  Built an Excel dashboard to analyze sales, cost, and profit trends across product categories, months, and store locations.
+Used pivot tables, charts, and slicers to uncover top-performing categories and high-cost drivers.

 ---

 ## 💻 Tools & Skills